2dcl/2dcl/README.md

 For more information see README.md in each library

+This project exists thanks to the Decentraland DAO's grants.
+[Here is our proposal](https://governance.decentraland.org/proposal/?id=1959b490-f726-11ec-805c-77efd746e6b7).
+We're eternally grateful that we can make this happen thanks to the Decentraland community.

 ## In this repository

 1. `dcl-common` — A collection of types used in multiple projects.